shakti230/real-world-phenomenon/README.md

 #### Read csv
-I read the csv and printed the list of headings in a list.
+I read the csv from my git raw url and printed the list of headings in a list.
 I printed the counter column and the output of the number of rows by columns.

 predefined_data = pd.read_csv("nations.csv")